 - Law Center

 The Reserve Officers Association (ROA) is a membership association dedicated to providing a voice for Reserve Component Service Members and Non-Commissioned Officers (E-4 through E-9) of all the uniformed services.
-Chartered by Congress and in existence since 1922, ROA advises and educates Congress, the President, and the American people on national security, with unique expertise on issues that affect the 1.5 million men and women now serving in America’s Reserve Components.
+Chartered by Congress and founded in 1922, ROA advises and educates Congress, the President, and the American people on national security, with unique expertise on issues that affect the 1.2 million men and women now serving in America’s Reserve Components.

 ROA membership is open to all non-commissioned and commissioned officers, warrant officers, and their spouses, from the Air Force, Army, Coast Guard, Navy, and Marine Corps, U.S. Public Health Service and the National Oceanic and Atmospheric Administration.

 ROA's headquarters are the Minuteman Memorial Building, located at One Constitution Ave.
 NE in Washington, DC.
-Situated behind the Capitol Building, across the street from the Dirksen Senate Office Building, and two doors down from the Supreme Court, ROA proudly occupies one of the only privately owned buildings on Capitol Hill.
+Situated across First Street from the Capitol Building, across Constitution Avenue from the Dirksen Senate Office Building, and two doors down from the Supreme Court, ROA proudly occupies one of the only privately owned buildings on Capitol Hill.
 Click here for complete directions.

-If you're a retired or currently serving Reservist or National Guardsman ROA has played a pivotal role in shaping the RC you know.
+If you're a retired or currently serving member of the Reserves or Guard, ROA has played a pivotal role in shaping the RC you know.
 Click here for a list of ROA's historical accomplishments.
-More importantly, ROA continues this same effort today, working tirelessly to address the needs of service members across the entire Reserve Component.
+More important, ROA continues this campaign of support, working to address the needs of service members across the entire Reserve Component.

 Contact us directly.